 Gloucester’s historic docks are both fascinating and picturesque, with Victorian warehouses, beautiful barges and the unique Mariners Chapel all providing fantastic photo opportunities.

-The docks really come alive at the biennial Gloucester Tall Ships Festival too, with the sky-grazing masts of the historic tall ships transforming the skyline of the city – with plenty of entertainment to enjoy from sea shanty performances to a pirate walk.
+The docks really come alive at the biennial Gloucester Tall Ships Festival too, with the sky-grazing masts of the historic tall ships transforming the skyline of the city — and plenty of entertainment to enjoy, from sea shanty performances to meet-and-greets with pirates.

 Puzzlewood in the Forest of Dean

-Puzzlewood is a unique woodland nestled in the heart of the Forest of Dean, characterised by its twisted trees and unique rock formations called scowles.
-The woodland takes on an incredible array of colours throughout the year too, with lush green mosses, swathes of bluebells in spring and earthy brown mushrooms in autumn.
+Puzzlewood is a unique woodland nestled in the Forest of Dean, characterised by its twisted trees and unique rock formations called scowles.
+The woodland takes on an incredible array of colours throughout the year, with lush green mosses, swathes of bluebells in spring and earthy brown mushrooms in autumn.

 Literature lovers won’t want to miss snapping a selfie in front of the doors that inspired J.R.R.
-Tolkein’s Lord of the Rings – with the north door of St Edwards Church in Stow-on-the-Wold said to be the inspiration for the Doors of Durin.
+Tolkien's Lord of the Rings — with the north door of St Edward's Church in Stow-on-the-Wold said to be the inspiration for the Doors of Durin.

 Bourton-on-the-Water